yohgaki/php-session-cookie-handler/README.md

 session_start();
 ```

-## WARNING

-You must set your own self::KEY, otherwise session data is open to the world.

 ## Security

+* Cookie based session (and other client side sessions as well) is weak to session highjack compare to server side sessions.
+* There is no session data locking.
+Race condition can happen and some session data can lost.
 * Session data cookie is protected by AES256
-* Encryption key is protected by HKDF with FS/PFS in mind.
+* Encryption key is protected by HKDF derived key with FS/PFS in mind.
 * $_COOKIE['psct'] holds session data creation time.
 It can be trusted when decryption succeeds.
+* Sessions cannot live longer than session.gc_maxlifetime.
+* Server cannot invalidate stolen sessions. i.e. Server based session can delete session data at server side, but not client side stolen session cookies.
+You can try to delete cookie, but it's up to client.
+* Attacker (session hijackers) can keep active session by accessing before expiration defined by session.gc_maxlifetime.
+The same applies to server side sessions, but admin can remove server side session data.

 Remember that cookie based session is only suitable for **low security** requirement.

 ## Limitations

 * Session data max is 2KB.
 It's cookie.
-* Server cannot invalidate stolen sessions. i.e. Server based session can delete session data at server side.
+* Cookie does not have lock mechanism.
+Therefore, no data lock.
+* Server clocks must be synced. i.e. time() must return the same value for the moment.